Mael Ísu Ua Brolcháin

-Mael Ísu Ua Brolcháin (died 1086), Irish churchman and writer.
+Mael Ísu Ua Brolcháin (died 1086) was an Irish churchman and writer.

 Biography

 A member of a high-class ecclesiastical family in what is now County Donegal, "genealogical sources give his father as Máel Brigte and his three brothers as Áed, Diarmait, and Muirecan."

 Besides holding a number of benefices and wielding considerable political influence, he was the author of the poem To an Elderly Virgin.
 He died as a member of the religious community of Armagh in 1086, recorded as being the chief sage of Ireland.

 Members of his lineage served as Bishop of Derry.

 Works

-His best-known work is a Latin and Irish hymn, Deus Meus Adiuva Me.
-Here are the modern Irish lyrics.
-For a translation by Professor Gerard Murphy of this well-loved piece see link below:
+His most prominent work is a Latin and Irish hymn, Deus Meus Adiuva Me.

+The piece has been translated by scholars including Gerard Murphy and continues to be performed in its modern Irish form.